lacanoid/datalink/docs/pg_datalinker.md

 It is not meant to be run directly, but rather managed with [`dlfm`](dlfm.md) command.

+It needs to run as UNIX superuser `root` because it needs to.

 Responsibilities
 ----------------
 * Protect files from renaming or deletion (write_access=blocked,admin or token)